the-atari-team/se.runxl/README.md

 	Game_Disk_2.atr|F1 Worm race (Basic)|
 	Game_Disk_2.atr|Crazy Chef (Basic)|

-With this index file, cou can type
+With this index file, you can i.e. type

 	./runxl Minced

-and runxl will find the all corresponding entries, displays a list and asks for the program to start.
+and runxl will find the all corresponding entries, including the one from the index file, displays a list and asks for the program to start.

 ## TBD
 * more documentation